Protect your team's private chats – Introducing backup for Microsoft Teams Private Chat. Learn more

 If your team was deleted more than 30 days ago, it is permanently deleted (along with the channels, conversations, files, and the Microsoft 365 group) and cannot be restored, unless you have a third-party cloud backup solution in place.
 Use SysCloud backup for Microsoft 365 to effortlessly back up and restore Microsoft Teams.

-2) If a Teams channel is deleted: Deleted channels are retained for 30 days, during which a channel member can restore them from the Teams application.
+2) If a Teams channel is deleted: Deleted channels, including both standard and private channels, are retained for 30 days.
+During this period, a team owner or the channel owner can restore them from the Teams application.
 Beyond the default recovery period, the channel is permanently deleted unless a backup solution is in place.

 3) If Teams SharePoint files are deleted: On deletion, Teams data stored in SharePoint moves to the first-stage Recycle Bin (site Recycle Bin) where it stays for 93 days unless someone deletes it from there.
 In that case, the data moves to the second-stage Recycle Bin where it stays for the remainder of the 93 days, before getting permanently deleted.
 Microsoft provides an additional backup of 14 days (after deletion from the second-stage Recycle Bin) during which an administrator can contact Microsoft support for site-level recovery but restore is not always guaranteed.